ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-23-flexible-data-model-design.md

 Disadvantages:

-- It isn't kind of “traditional approach”
+- It isn't kind of "traditional approach"
 - Likely it is not a startup solution.
 However, it is easier to introduce while you do not have a lot of traditional model classes (patterns) and don't use them intensively.
 - Likely you won't use any data access or entity framework as you can be accustomed to.